GalateaPolymorph/fanslib/docs/architecture/coding-standards.md

 ## Critical Rules

 - **KEEP IT SIMPLE** - Avoid unnecessary complexity and over-engineering, only use what is strictly and exactly necessary to fulfill the requirements.
 Don't prepare for possible future requirements.
 YAGNI.
+- **Only use comments when explaining complex logic** or non-obvious code, NEVER use comments for simple explanations or to describe obvious code.
+When it comes to comments: **Avoid excessive commenting**, keep code self-explanatory and concise.
+WHY, not HOW and WHAT.
 - **Prefer types over interfaces** - Use `type` for union types and complex compositions
-- **NEVER revert to Tailwind 3 syntax** - MANDATORY: Always use Tailwind 4 CSS-only format with @import and @theme directives.
-Never use JavaScript config files for Tailwind
 - **Console.log usage restrictions** - Never use console.log in frontend packages (web, storybook).
 Backend packages (server) may use console.log for development and debugging purposes
-- **Only use comments when explaining complex logic** or non-obvious code, NEVER use comments for simple explanations or to describe obvious code.
-When it comes to comments: **Avoid excessive commenting**, keep code self-explanatory and concise.
-WHY, not HOW and WHAT.
 - **All API responses must use standardized wrapper types** - Implement consistent error handling and response formatting
 - **Database queries must use Drizzle ORM only** - Never write raw SQL, leverage type-safe database access
 - **No default exports** - Always use named exports for better refactoring and IDE support
 - **Never use for loops** - Always use `.map()`, `.reduce()`, `.forEach()` with helper functions for functional programming
 - **Use early returns over nested if/else** - Improve code readability and reduce complexity
-- **All external API calls must implement retry logic** - Handle network failures gracefully with exponential backoff
 - **Use Result types from ts-belt for error handling** - Never throw exceptions, always return `Result<T, E>` for operations that can fail
 - **Use functional utilities from remeda wherever possible**
 - **Favor abstraction and modularization** - Follow DRY principles, create reusable utility functions